Curriculum Enrichment & Cultural Capital

 How do we promote Cultural Capital for Our Pupils?

-We believe in the philosophy: "I hear and I forget.
+We believe that learning from first-hand experience is very powerful and provides lasting impact with the philosophy: "I hear and I forget.
 I see and I remember.
 I do and I understand".

 All enrichment activities link to children’s learning that term.
 For example, children have visited the Hastings Castle as a part of the history focus on uncovering the past.
 Children studying animal habitats have visited Drusilla’s Park, looking at where animals live.
 Children have taken part in a dance festivals with the local secondary school to showcase their talents.
 Children have performed Christmas songs for the community in the town's local theatre and at local care homes.

 We invite experts into our school to work with our children, including novelists, dramatists, artists, musicians, historians and representatives from local services.
 Experts inspire our children to learn through sharing their passion for their subject area, which can raise our children’s aspirations for their future career

 In addition to this, we organise special events, curriculum days, and family events to enrich our pupils’ lives and challenge them to aspire to be people who leave a mark on the world.